How To Read A Dog Food Label

 Apples and Beets

-Fruits and vegetables contain natural fiber that helps promote a healthy digestive system in canines.
+Fruits and vegetables such as apples and beets, contain natural fiber that helps promote a healthy digestive system in canines.

 Fish Oil and Flaxseed